 Facebook Groups allow people to unite around a common cause, discuss issues, and share relevant content.
 As the previous owner of a large Facebook group, 40,000+ members, I got tremendous value from it.
 For starters, I controlled group activities and announcements, which were critical to my affiliate marketing strategies.
 While a Facebook page can be an asset, a Facebook group can be just as valuable and easier to grow.
 Additionally, there are eleven ways you can make money from Facebook groups.

-My Facebook group focused on providing free access to online courses from Skillshare and Udemy.
+My Facebook group focused on providing free access to online courses.
 Given the group’s objective, I promoted free courses and trial programs from education platforms such as Coursera and Treehouse.
 I occasionally promoted items that members may have found interesting like Grammarly, a free online grammar checker, and TubeBuddy, a free YouTube channel building tool.

 Where some marketers go wrong is by promoting items that have minimal relation or no relation to a group’s objective.
 For instance, it doesn’t make sense to post flight deals in a group about app development.
 Similarly, I see many publishers spam Facebook groups with affiliate links, which is a low-probability way to generate commissions.
 In highly active groups, posts and affiliate links are buried within minutes by newer posts.